sentriz/bandcamp_downloader/README.md

 bandcamp_dlr is a python **3+** script for downloading, renaming, and tagging albums from [Bandcamp](http://bandcamp.com/).

-You must supply the script either the full Bandcamp album URL, or an artist and an album name - these must be exactly how you see them in the album url..
+You must supply the script and artist, and an album name.
+These must be exactly how you see them in the album url.

 http://**artist**.bandcamp.com/album/**album-name**/